Formation of massive disk galaxies in the IllustrisTNG simulation: Dependence of morphology change on properties of major mergers

 From the figure we see that, most of the elliptical remnants with \BtoTkinOneGyrAfter $>0.9$ are the results of gas-poor mergers, when the progenitor galaxies are bulge-dominant.
 Remnants with smallest bulges are mostly from gas-rich mergers.
-Nevertheless, some major mergers with f$_\text{cold\,gas} < 3\%$ produce a \BtoTkin $< 0.4$ remnant like their gas-rich counterparts.
+Nevertheless, some major mergers with f$_\text{cold\,gas} < 2\%$ produce a \BtoTkin $< 0.4$ remnant like their gas-rich counterparts.
 If we look at the morphology change, indicated by the deviation from the dotted line, the dependence on cold gas fraction seems to be weak.
-Gas-rich mergers can increase bulge fraction by quite amount, and gas-poor mergers can make bulge-dominant galaxies more disky.
-Therefore in general, morphology change has weak dependence on cold gas fraction, which alone cannot explain why galaxies became a disk after a major merger.
-Note that our results are not fully consistent with previous works based on other cosmological hydrodynamical simulations \citep[e.g.][]{martin2018role, peschken2020disc, jackson2020extremely}.
-For example, \citet{jackson2020extremely} claimed that apart from the 30 per cent galaxies which have quiet merger histories, the rest of their massive disk galaxies become disks through a latest merger that happens between a massive spheroidal galaxy and a gas-rich satellite galaxy.
+Gas-rich mergers can increase bulge fraction by quite amount, and gas-poor mergers can make bulge-dominant galaxies more discy.
+Therefore in general, morphology change has weak dependence on cold gas fraction, which alone cannot explain why galaxies became a disc after a major merger.

+Previous works found that in other hydrodynamical simulations, gas-rich major mergers, even 1:1 mass-ratio mergers, can yield disc-dominant remnants \citep[e.g.][]{hopkins2009disks}. \citet{martin2018role} found that when the main progenitor is a disc, merger is typically spinning-down the galaxy regardless of the gas fraction.
+Such cases are also found in our samples.
+However, some of our results are not fully consistent with previous works \citep[e.g.][]{peschken2020disc, jackson2020extremely}.
+For example, \citet{jackson2020extremely} claimed that apart from the 30 per cent galaxies which have quiet merger histories, the rest of their massive disc galaxies become discs through a latest merger that happens between a massive spheroidal galaxy and a gas-rich satellite galaxy.
+Differences between this work and some previous studies may be the consequences of different subgrid physics models adopted in the simulations, different stellar mass ranges studied, and/or diverse methods used for calculating gas fraction.

-In the right panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}, we investigate the effect of orbital configuration of major merger on remnant morphology.
+In the right-hand panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}, we investigate the effect of orbital configuration of major merger on remnant morphology.
 The orbital configuration describes whether the angular momentum of the satellite galaxy and the merging orbit in sum are in the same direction as the rotation of the merging central galaxy (prograde) or not (retrograde).
 Specifically, following the definition proposed by \citet{martin2018role}, we calculate the external angular momentum of a merger by:

 {{\text{L}}_{\text{external}}} {{\textbf{L}}_{\text{main}}} {{\textbf{L}}_{\text{sat}}} {{\textbf{L}}_{\text{orb}}}

 where $\Lmain$ and $\Lsat$ are the stellar angular momentum of main progenitor galaxy and satellite galaxy in a merger respectively.
 The merging orbital angular momentum $\Lorb = \text{M}_\text{sat}(\textbf{r}\times\textbf{v})$ is calculated by the orbit of the satellite relative to the main progenitor.
 The angle between the angular momentum of main progenitor and satellite (of main progenitor and orbit) is ${\theta}_{\Lmain,\Lsat}$ (${\theta}_{\Lmain,\Lorb}$).